mndiayegithub/mini-projet-ansible/README.md

 Mini - project Ansible
 =========

-Deployment of a Apache Web Server with Ansible and Docker.
+Deploy an Apache Web Server with Ansible and Docker.